benoit1906/Gyroscope/README.md

 # Gyroscope

+## Files
+The complete folder is available in Gyro.zip

-Hardware and software Platforms Project:
+## Hardware and software Platforms Project:

 The aim of this project was to program in VHDL an FPGA using the DE0-NANO SoC Altera chip in order in order to read the values returned by a sensor connected on the FPGA.
 In our case the peripharal was a gyroscope and more precisely we used the L3GD20, a 3-axis gyroscope.